lnstreit/Mens-sana-in-corpore-sano/index.md

 The regressions tried to capture a trend but the datapoints don't seems to have one.

 We performed a regression to predict well-being using different types of food.
-The coefficient value are shown on the figure below.
+The statistically significant coefficient value are shown on the figure below.

 <div class="figure"
      style="text-align:center">